-The easiest way to fix error 0xc000012d is through an automatic fixing tool, such as the Outbyte PC Repair tool.
+The easiest way to fix error 0xc000012d is through an automatic fixing tool, such as the Outbyte PC Repair software.
 It will scan your PC system for errors and repair all the broken or malfunctioning Windows system elements automatically.

 What Is Error 0xc000012d?

 Error 0xc000012d may occur under different circumstances, which includes during: